eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ```

 Type `yes`.
 In case you are prompted similar messages again, delete manually all lines in the `.ssh/known_hosts` file or even the file itself and try again.

 ---

-## I'm not able to login at CSCS due to `@ WARNING: POSSIBLE DNS SPOOFING DETECTED! @`

-Please, edit the file `.ssh/known_hosts` in your `$HOME` as suggested in the FAQ above and remove any line containing the name of the machine that you were using at CSCS.
-Then try to connect again on that machine.

----